Chapel-en-le-Frith High School: Academic performance

 The school was judged to be good by Ofsted on 15 May 2019.

 Daily life

 Uniform

 The school uniform is a white polo shirt with the school motto ("Striving for Excellence") on the chest, a red stripe on the collar and sleeves; a black sweatshirt with the school emblem, and black trousers.
-It used to be a classic shirt-and-tie uniform, but changed when the school moved into the new building.
+It used to be a classic shirt-and-tie uniform, but changed several years after the school moved into the new building.

 Houses

 The four school houses (Bowden, Combs, Hollins and Kinder) are named after local hills in the area.

 Learning Support department

 The department has a selection of specially trained staff who work full-time undertaking special lessons with those pupils who have been deemed to need support.